 She told me that she had been living one day at a time for a long time, and after that she lived one hour at a time, now counting the minutes…

 I stayed with her as long as I could, but I had to leave.
 It was a Friday, and life was calling me out, demanding obligations and commitments…

 When I said I was leaving, she hugged me and thanked:

 - Thank you for everything, Claudio

-I cried like crying now, and have not had word ...
+I cried, as I cry now, and I had no word ...
 It was the last time I saw her in life on Earth.
-He died at home, along with their, who felt somewhat relieved form (...).
+He died at home with his own, who were somewhat relieved (…).

 I was scraping by as best I could, working as was possible, knowing the close of prejudice and feeling like your blade is sharp and cruel, insidious and treacherous.